-The School is equipped with excellent experimental facilities and a state-of-the-art computational infrastructure, occupying nearly 295,000 assignable square feet.
-It offers numerous research centers, institutes and facilities, including the Center for Pervasive Communications and Computing, The Edwards Lifesciences Center for Advanced Cardiovascular Technology, the Integrated Nanosystems Research Facility, the National Fuel Cell Research Center, the UC Irvine Combustion Lab, the Center for Embedded Computer Systems, the Center for Hydrometeorology and Remote Sensing, the Laboratory for Fluorescence Dynamics, the Center for Advanced Monitoring and Damage Inspection, the Center for Engineering Science in Design, and the Micro/Nano Fluidics Fundamentals Focus Center.
+The school is equipped with excellent experimental facilities and a state-of-the-art computational infrastructure, occupying more than 295,000 square feet.
+It offers numerous research centers, institutes and facilities, including the Center for Pervasive Communications & Computing, The Edwards Lifesciences Center for Advanced Cardiovascular Technology, the Integrated Nanosystems Research Facility, the National Fuel Cell Research Center, the UC Irvine Combustion Lab, the Center for Embedded Computer Systems, the Center for Hydrometeorology & Remote Sensing, the Laboratory for Fluorescence Dynamics, the Center for Engineering Science in Design, and the Center for Advanced Design and Manufacturing of Integrated Microfluidics.

-The Department of Biomedical Engineering offers a broad array of exciting research and training opportunities with world-renowned researchers.
+- The Department of Biomedical Engineering's mission is to inspire engineering minds for the advancement of human health.
 Engineering focus areas include biomedical photonics/optoelectronics, biomedical nano- and microscale systems/fabrication, biomedical computation/modeling, and tissue engineering.
-These technology areas intersect with clinical areas of focus such as cardiovascular disease, the nervous system, cancer, and ophthalmology.
-Included in these opportunities are major campus research centers at the Beckman Laser Institute (biophotonics), the Edwards Lifesciences Center for Advanced Cardiovascular Technology (ELCACT), the Chao Family Cancer Center, the Integrated Nanosystems Research Facility, the Laboratory of Fluorescence Dynamics, and the Micro/nano Fluidics Fundamentals Focus (MF3) Center.
+These technology areas intersect with clinical areas of focus such as cardiovascular disease, the nervous system, cancer and ophthalmology.
 Because of its interdisciplinary nature, biomedical engineering attracts students with a variety of backgrounds.

-The Department of Civil and Environmental Engineering focuses on a wide range of scientific and engineering challenges involving civil infrastructure, natural resources, and their interactions.
-The Department strives to address these challenges with the development and application of emerging information technologies such as microsensors, satellite-based remote sensing, and simulation methodologies, by promoting a systems approach to analysis and design, and by building on scientific and engineering fundamentals in the areas of structural engineering, transportation engineering, and environmental engineering.
+- The Department of Civil & Environmental Engineering focuses on a wide range of scientific and engineering challenges involving civil infrastructure, natural resources and their interactions.
+The department strives to address these challenges with the development and application of emerging information technologies such as microsensors, satellite-based remote sensing and simulation methodologies, by promoting a systems approach to analysis and design, and by building on scientific and engineering fundamentals in the areas of structural engineering, transportation engineering and environmental engineering.

-The Department of Electrical Engineering and Computer Science is creating state-of- the-art technologies in computer science and engineering, computer system design, information theory, broadband communication systems, high-speed analog and digital circuit design, signal and image processing, electromagnetics, photonics, high-efficiency power electronic circuits, and alternative energy power generation.
-The department includes more than 20 research groups focused on areas as diverse as embedded systems, micro-electro-mechanical systems and nanotechnology, communication systems, machine intelligence, bio-chips, real-time and fault tolerant systems, parallel and distributed systems, and computer architecture.
+- The Department of Electrical Engineering & Computer Science is creating state-of- the-art technologies in computer science and engineering, computer system design, information theory, broadband communication systems, high-speed analog and digital circuit design, signal and image processing, electromagnetics, photonics, high-efficiency power electronic circuits and alternative energy power generation.
+The department faculty participate in a number of research collaborations focused on areas as diverse as embedded systems, micro-electro-mechanical systems and nanotechnology, communication systems, machine intelligence, bio-chips, real-time and fault tolerant systems, parallel and distributed systems, and computer architecture.

-- The Department of Mechanical and Aerospace Engineering focuses on the areas of combustion, flow physics, turbulence, energy and propulsion; environmental analysis; control, dynamics and guidance; robotics and automation; aerospace structures; and manufacturing and materials processing, including micro-electro-mechanical systems.
-The department is home to excellent experimental and computational facilities, including a robotics and automation laboratory, a biomechatronics laboratory, a micro-electro-mechanical systems laboratory, combustion and fuel-cell laboratories, a high Reynolds number mixing facility, a supersonic flow facility, and a large, low-speed wind tunnel.
+- The Department of Mechanical & Aerospace Engineering includes study and research in the areas of combustion, flow physics, turbulence, energy and propulsion; environmental analysis; controls, dynamics and guidance; robotics and automation; aerospace structures; and manufacturing and materials processing, including micro-electro-mechanical systems.
+The department is home to excellent computational and experimental facilities, the latter including a robotics and automation laboratory, a biomechatronics laboratory, a micro-electro-mechanical systems laboratory, combustion and fuel-cell laboratories, a supersonic flow facility, and a large, low-speed wind tunnel.

-The school’s corporate partners program - a joint effort with the Donald Bren School of Information and Computer Sciences - and other alliances with industry offer a vital connection to the future by providing an avenue for the continuous flow of new information, and access to a pool of new engineering talent.
-Membership in these groups enables corporations to mine the wealth of resources available at the school.
+The school’s corporate partners program - a joint effort with the Donald Bren School of Information and Computer Sciences - and other alliances with industry offer a vital connection.
+It provides a continuous flow of new information and access to a pool of new engineering and computer science talent.
+Membership in these groups enables corporations to mine the wealth of resources available at both schools.